hotpeppersec/cloudlab/docs/_source/10_docker.rst

-With containerization of our projects, we can take advantge of immutability [#]_, starting in our development environment, the test environment and even our production environment.
+With containerization of our projects, we can take advantge of immutability [#]_, starting in our development environment, the test environment and eventually our production environment.
 Using immutable containers means we have hosts that are ephemeral.
 Ephemerality is the concept of things being transitory, existing only briefly [#]_.
 Rather than spending a great deal of time patching and upgrading VM's